mohammadDV/find-spot-backend/README.md

 ---

-## Project Structure & DDD
+## Business Structure & DDD

-This project is architected using **Domain-Driven Design (DDD)** principles, which means the codebase is organized around the core business domains and their logic.
+This business is architected using **Domain-Driven Design (DDD)** principles, which means the codebase is organized around the core business domains and their logic.
 Here's how the structure is laid out:

 ```
 src/